fourstix/Elfos-video/README.md

   in the code will use the addresses in video.inc to locate the routines, setting the VideoCode constant to MEM will locate the routines in the Elf/OS user memory.
 The echo command relies on the routines remaining available while the Elf/OS is running, so it requires the routines to be located in ROM.
-  * **/src/bas/** -- Example files compiled with the Basic/02 compiler using Elf-video API routines located in ROM.
+  * **/src/bas/** -- Example programs for the Basic/02 compiler using Elf-video API routines located in ROM.
     * **DrawStars.bas** - Basic/02 16-bit program that uses the Elfos-video API in ROM to draw random dots on the display.
 Use the DrawStars.bat batch file to compile the program.
     * **DrawSine.bas** - Basic/02 32-bit program that uses the Elfos-video API in ROM to draw a sine wave on the display.
 Use the DrawSine.bat batch file to compile the program.
     * **DrawStars.bas** - Basic/02 32-bit program that uses the Elfos-video API in ROM to draw a circle on the display.
 Use the DrawCircle.bat batch file to compile the program.